 The lady walked over to it and ran her hands right around the bodywork, caressing each curve and design detail of the car, commenting as she went.
 “Nice side vent, the bonnet is very long isn’t it?
 There’s a slight lip on the edge of the boot lid that curves upwards, isn’t there?
 So is that the door handle, recessed into the door?”

 We climb inside, me realising now that I need to explain what’s about to happen, “The power seat’s going to move forwards, can you feel the switches for it?”

-What began as a day full of worry and concern ended as being one of the most informing days I’ve had in a long time.
+What began as a day full of worry and concern ended as being one of the most inspirational and informing days I’ve had in a long time.
 After that first driver, I grabbed a coffee and had a big think.
-Apart from the obvious things, such as being able to smell the car and feel the heat from it, there were other facts springing into my mind.
+Apart from the obvious things, such as being able to smell the car and feel the heat from it, there were other facts pouring into my into my mind.

 The drivers were listening intently, something that doesn’t always happen with fully sighted drivers, all too often fuelled with testosterone and adrenaline.
 And they obeyed instruction with a precision that only military trained personel I’ve sat with can achieve.
 Secondly, they had a feel for the chassis and steering and a touch on the controls in the style of Jim Clark, super smooth and deft.

 But the highlight of my day was inspirational and very moving.
 A very old man, unsteady on his feet and with shaking hands that I can only assume was Parkinsons disease made his way to the car, supported by his daughter.